 SA Objective Guide Questions Effect Description Illustrative Guidance 17.
-Town Centres Increase the vitality Will it improve the vitality of existing town?
-Will it improve the viability of existing town centres?
-Will it provide for the needs of ++ Significant Positive The policy/proposal would significantly improve the vitality of town centres and/or make them more attractive to potential tourists.
-Warwickshire's town centres. existing town cen Will it provide for the local commur Will it make the to + Positive The policy/proposal would improve the vitality of town centres and/or make them more attractive to potential tourists.
-Will it make the town centre a place to attract visitors?
-0 Neutral The policy/proposal would not have any effect on the achievement of the objective. ' Negative The policy/proposal would reduce the vitality of town centres and/or make them less attractive to potential tourists.
-1 Significant Negative The policy/proposal would significantly reduce the vitality of town centres and/or make them significantly less attractive to potential tourists. ~ No Relationship There is no clear relationship between the policy/proposal and the achievement of the objective or the relationship is negligible. ?
+Town Centres• Will it improve the vitality of existing town?Increase the vitality and viability of North Warwickshire's town centres.• Will it improve the viability of existing town centres?Will it improve the viability of will it improve the viability of existing town centres? existing town?Will it improve the viability of existing town centres?Will it provide for the needs of existing town? ++ Significant Positive The policy/proposal would significantly improve the vitality of town centres and/or make them more attractive to potential tourists. + Positive The policy/proposal would improve the vitality of town centres and/or make them more attractive to potential tourists. the local community?Will it make the town centre a place to attract visitors?
+0 Neutral The policy/proposal would not have any effect on the achievement of the objective.
+Negative The policy/proposal would reduce the vitality of town centres and/or make them less attractive to potential tourists.
+Significant Negative The policy/proposal would significantly reduce the vitality of town centre significantly less attractive to potential tourists.
+The policy/proposal would significantly reduce the vitality of town centres and/or make them significantly less attractive to potential tourists. ~ No Relationship There is no clear relationship between the policy/proposal and the achievement of the objective or the relationship is negligible. ?
 Uncertain The policy/proposal has an uncertain relationship to the objective or the relationship is dependent on the way in which the aspect is managed.
 In addition, insufficient information may be available to enable an assessment to be made.